-Black buck poaching case: Court to pronounce judgment today; Salman Khan and other accused arrive in Jodhpur - Firstpost
+Blackbuck poaching case: Court to pronounce judgment today; Salman Khan and other accused arrive in Jodhpur - Firstpost

 Final arguments in the case were completed in the trial court on 28 March, after which Chief Judicial Magistrate Dev Kumar Khatri had reserved the judgment.

-Salman Khan was accused of killing two black bucks in Bhagoda ki Dhani in Kankani village near Jodhpur on the intervening night of 1-2 October, 1998, during the shooting of the film Hum Saath Saath Hain.
+Salman Khan was accused of killing two blackbucks in Bhagoda ki Dhani in Kankani village near Jodhpur on the intervening night of 1-2 October, 1998, during the shooting of the film Hum Saath Saath Hain.

 Salman Khan is facing charges under Section 51 of the Wildlife (Protection) Act and the other actors have been charged under Section 51 of the Wildlife (Protection) Act read with Section 149 (unlawful assembly) of the Indian Penal Code.

 “All of them were in a Gypsy car that night, with Salman Khan in the driver's seat.
-He, on spotting a herd of black bucks, shot at and killed two of them,” Public Prosecutor Bhawani Singh Bhati had said.
+He, on spotting a herd of blackbucks, shot at and killed two of them,” Public Prosecutor Bhawani Singh Bhati had said.
 “But on being spotted and chased, they fled from the spot leaving the dead animals there," he said, adding that there was adequate evidence against them.

 Refuting these allegations, Salman Khan's counsel HM Saraswat said there were several loopholes in the prosecution's story and that it had failed to prove its case beyond any doubt.